Gemstone Jewelry in the Times of Ancient Rome

 Not Just for Beautification

-Gemstone rings in ancient Rome were not only used to be worn as beautiful items of fine jewelry.
-They also reflected beauty and the status of the wearer.
-As is the ritual today, rings were exchanged to honor engagements in Ancient Roman era.
-Special rings were worn by kings and people with authority to seal documents using rings in order to verify the belongingness of the sender.
+Gemstone rings in ancient Rome were not only worn as beautiful items of fine jewelry.
+They also reflected the beauty and the status of the wearer.
+As is today’s ritual, rings were exchanged to honor engagements in the Ancient Roman era.
+Unique rings were worn by kings and people with the authority to seal documents using rings in order to verify the belongingness of the sender.

 Fibula